vladkinoman/just-my-notes/books/best-computer-science-books.md

 [Domain Driven Design Quickly](http://www.infoq.com/minibooks/domain-driven-design-quickly) by Floyd Marinescu (free book; it is an easy to read summary that explains the main points of Domain-Driven Design; without the repetition and only small but meaningful examples you can get up to speed in no time and start exploring the topic on your own with real code; if you made your own experiences and like to go a bit deeper in certain points you still can go for the book of Eric Evans; good!)

-[DSL Engineering: Designing, Implementing and Using Domain-Specific Languages](http://dslbook.org/) by Markus Voelter (free book; this book is about creating domain-specific languages; it covers three main aspects: DSL design, DSL implementation and software engineering with DSLs; the book only looks at external DSLs and focuses mainly on textual syn- tax; good)
+[DSL Engineering: Designing, Implementing and Using Domain-Specific Languages](http://dslbook.org/) by Markus Voelter (free book; this book is about creating domain-specific languages; it covers three main aspects: DSL design, DSL implementation and software engineering with DSLs; the book only looks at external DSLs and focuses mainly on textual syntax; good)

 #### Microservices